 Bob Ross: Beauty Is Everywhere is basically the same thing as The Joy of Painting, but the episodes are taken from the 1991-1992 seasons of the show, and not all of the episodes are there.

 But who cares?
 Nothing beats the feeling of watching Bob Ross paint up another scenic masterpiece, complete with his soft voice and gentle encouragements.
-Looking for a show you can fall asleep to?
-Look no further.
+Looking for a relaxing TV show you can fall asleep to?
+Then look no further.

 3. Chef’s Table

 Have you seen Jiro Dreams of Sushi?
-If you did and you liked it, then you really should watch Chef’s Table.
+If you have and you liked it, then you really should watch Chef’s Table.
 Directed by the same person (David Gelb), Chef’s Table is one of the best Netflix documentaries for foodies .

 Every episode focuses on the life and cuisine of a world-class Michelin-starred chef, and brings out the human element that’s often missing in food documentaries.

-But if that sounds boring, think again.
-Not only is Chef’s Table one of the most beautifully shot shows, period, it’s deeply engrossing and even inspirational.
+If that sounds boring, think again.
+Not only is Chef’s Table a beautifully shot show, it’s deeply engrossing and inspirational.
 The hours will melt away as you watch.
-There’s nothing quite like it.

 While Explained is a Netflix show, it feels more suited for a YouTube series in that every episode is about 15 minutes long, educational, entertaining, and entirely self-contained to a single per-episode topic.

-As of this writing, there are Explained episodes for: cryptocurrency, K-pop, esports, the stock market, cricket, the longevity of life, and more.
+There are Explained episodes for cryptocurrency, K-pop, esports, the stock market, cricket, the longevity of life, and more.
 It’s enough to give you a general understanding of a topic’s history and importance, and it’s presented in a mostly unbiased way that’s engaging—and surprisingly relaxing.